ome-zarr-models/ome-zarr-book/book/4-export.md

 This lazy loading approach is one of the key advantages of Zarr - you can work with arrays much larger than your available RAM.

 I this chapter we don't want to modify the copy of the data stored on disk (because it is used in other chapters of this book), so we'll create a copy of the array in memory.
-This will make a copy of all the array data in memory.
 For large arrays this might not be possible, so you may need to create a new array with the data stored on disk instead.
 ```{code-cell} ipython3
 import zarr.storage